wp-plugins/network-posts-extended/readme.txt

 Q) My title is too long and looks ugly, anyway I can shorten it?<br />
 A) You may shorten it using the argument title_length="10" will rounded it off to the last complete word before it reaches 10 characters.<br /><br />
 Q) I would like to just show an X amount of random posts on the home page.
 Is it possible?
-A) Use the following arguments: random=true and list=10 will show ten different posts randomly whenever the page is loaded.<br /><br />
+A) Use the following arguments: random=true and list=10 will show ten different posts randomly whenever the page is loaded.<br />
+Q) May I order my posts in specific order by date or title?<br />
+A) Yes you may give specific ordering of your posts via Alphabetical order (by title), by date or page specific order (when post_type=page is selected).<br /><br />

 == Screenshots ==